tendermint/fundraising/x/fundraising/spec/01_concepts.md

 ## Fundraising Module

 The `x/fundraising` Cosmos SDK module provides an oppotunity for new projects to onboard the ecosystem.
-It does not only allow projects to raise funds, but also increase their brand awareness before launching their projects.
+It allows the projects to raise funds, but also increase their brand awareness before launching their projects.

 ## Auction Types